ActiveLearningStudio/studio-local/README.md

 2. Try (docker-compose up) with sudo if you have some issues with permissions generally
 3. If you face this error `[20760] INTERNAL ERROR: cannot create temporary directory!` then you might have space issue in your computer which needs to be cleared up
 4. In case of timeouts error.
 Try this "COMPOSE_HTTP_TIMEOUT=200 docker-compose up"

+In case of any issues found.
+Please create issues